Random Effects Model: Assumptions and GLS Estimation

 As discussed in the Fixed Effects Model, we cannot include time-invariant independent variables in the Fixed Effects model because the fixed effects capture all the heterogeneity of the units.
 However, this is not the case in the Random Effects Model.

 We can include time-invariant variables in the Random Effects model.
-This gives it a huge advantage over the Fixed Effects model.
+This also gives it a huge advantage over the Fixed Effects model.
 The assumption stated above makes the random error components uncorrelated with the independent variables.
 Therefore, they do not interfere with the estimation of the coefficients of the time-invariant variables as they do in the Fixed Effects Model.

 Choosing between Fixed and Random Effects